 Once you have identified the items to be cleared and mapped out your timeframe, you need to choose a reputable office clearance specialist to carry out the work.
 While the price is a key consideration there are other important aspects to consider when making your selection.

-Always check the company’s waste carrier licence – this ensures you steer clear of illegal operators who can cost you a fine if they go on to fly-tip your waste.
-Also, make sure you ask for a reference or check them out on Trustpilot to ensure you are choosing a credible team with the right experience for your type of job.
+Always check the company’s waste carrier licence – this ensures you steer clear of illegal operators who can cost you a fine if they go on to fly-tip your waste (see more about our fly tipping removal).
+Also, make sure you ask for a reference or check them out on TrustPilot to ensure you are choosing a credible team with the right experience for your type of job.

 By hiring an insured, licenced, and reliable company like us at Just Clear, you will have the peace of mind that your office clearance will be hassle-free.

 Where does my old furniture go? – be eco-friendly